-In order to keep you on track, your team will be working on this lab in class on October 18th, and must demonstrate what you have done, in person, on October 25th, in class.
+In order to keep you on track, your team will be working on this lab in class on October 7th, and must demonstrate what you have done.
 It will be a quick assessment, and you will be graded based upon your overall progress toward the final deliverable.